otvnvs/cv/README.md

 **Makefile is clean and composable.** Individual targets mean you can rebuild only what changed.
 The double `pdflatex` run is correctly handled. `.PHONY` is correctly declared.

-**Date-first format in experience entries.** Putting `YYYY - YYYY:` at the start of each subsection heading rather than right-aligning dates is an ATS-safe structural choice that also reads cleanly across all five output formats.
+**Date-first format in experience entries.** Putting `YYYY - YYYY:` at the start of each subsection heading rather than right-aligning dates is an ATS-safe structural choice that also reads cleanly across all output formats.

 ---